City trip Culture Europe Featured

 The major attraction in Staré Město is obviously the beautiful Old Town Square.
 A large, 600 year old astronomical clock is fitted onto the town hall tower.
 Around it, an almost permanent sea of people will be waiting for the clock to strike.
 Every hour, the little skeleton next to the clock will ring a bell – I didn’t come up with this stuff – after which the shutters open and all twelve apostles make an appearance.
 This might be a slight anticlimax if you were expecting a laser and fire show, but it’s still impressive they managed to put it all together in the 1400s.
 Also fun and free of charge with the Prague Visitor Pass, is climbing the tower for perhaps the best view over Prague.

-Further in the old town lies the Klementinum: a former Jesuit university in a building complex full of Baroque and Rococo halls.
+Further in the old town lies the Klementinum: a former Jesuit university in a building complex full of Baroque and Rococo halls (tickets here).
 Visits are only possible with a guide.
 These tours are free as well with the visitor pass, but you’ll need to mail them 24 hours in advance to secure a spot.
 The tour lasts about 45 minutes and takes you from the world’s most stunning library (see picture) to the top of an astronomical tower for perhaps the best view over Prague – yes, they have quite a few here.

-2. Charles Bridge & Kampa Island
+2. Charles Bridge & Kampa Island: Prague views and a quiet escape nearby

 Wat te doen in Praag - Charles Bridge